 While the cost of installing double-glazed windows and other fuel efficiency measures may seem prohibitive to some homeowners, such improvements considered an investment for the future, the potential fuel savings over ten years are enormous compared to the initial outlay.
 But perhaps more significantly, homeowners can add a premium to their property valuation by ensuring its EPC certificate places it in the first three grades of energy efficiency (A, B or C).

 Rises in house prices make energy efficiency measures worth the expense.

 On the face of it, ensuring a home is energy efficient is an expensive prospect.
 However, the full benefit of improvements in energy efficiency ratings needs measuring in the context of 10 years.
 A ground source heat pump, for instance, extracts warmth from under the ground and transfers it to a home’s heating system.
 At the cost of £9,000, this represents just £900 per year.
 With government subsidies and the subsequent savings on energy bills, this is a relatively small annual cost.
 Solar panels cost around £5,000 for the average house, and a biomass burner installed for less than £12,000.
 Compared to the potential rises in property prices purported by the DECC, the cost of these improvements makes sound economic sense.

-Whether you believe that climate change is man-made or not, there is no escaping the fact that property values in the UK are being affected by the cost of energy and government-sponsored efficiency schemes.
-Your house is not only a home; it is an investment that needs considering.
+Whether you believe that climate change is artificial or not, there is no escaping the fact that property values in the UK are being affected by the cost of energy and government-sponsored efficiency schemes.
+So your house is not only home; it is an investment that needs considering.
 If you improve beyond the minimum energy efficiency standards for your home now, you could reap the rewards in the future.